Dheeraj-Chintala/REACT-JS-Projects/README.md

-This repository consists of React JS projects.
+This Repository consists of React JS projects.
+Some of projects used Vite.